Agathokakological Nincompoop Monk

 Gregory: I’ll be right back.

-Sound: Humming restroom exhaust fan.
+Sound: A humming restroom exhaust fan.

 Does he clean it every time I visit, or is it always like this?